-The Library Board approved a contract with Kluber Architects and Engineers of Batavia Illinois in the late summer of 2017 to update and revise the FOMP they had originally developed, and the Board approved in September 2015.
-The Board at their October 2017 Board Meeting approved a revised FOMP Plan.
-The plan at the end of fiscal year 2019 listed under \$500,000 worth of facility and property improvements and preventive deferred maintenance projects still needing attending between October 2017 and October 2027.
-Among the projects pursued by the Library Board or completed or initiated within FY 2020 included projects listed in the FOMP Plan:
+The Library Board approved a contract with Kluber Architects and Engineers of Batavia Illinois in October 2020 to update and revise the FOMP that the Board had originally approved in October 2017.
+The revised plan at the end of fiscal year 2021 listed \$ 668,577 worth of facility and property improvements and preventive deferred maintenance projects needing Board attention over a ten-year period between December 2020 and 2030.